The two main Fediverse group providers at the moment are Chirp ⧉ and Guppe ⧉, they both work like this:

 Where can I discover existing groups?

-Guppe groups don’t require any kind of registration, you can create a group simply by mentioning the group name in the form “@YourGroup@a.gup.pe”.
-However, because there’s no registration there is no way to moderate the group.
+Guppe groups don’t require any kind of registration, you can create a group simply by mentioning the group name in the form “@YourGroupNameHere@a.gup.pe”.
+However, because there’s no registration there is no group moderator either.
+Guppe groups rely on members reporting bad group posts the same way they would report bad non-group posts.

 Groups federate content more effectively than hashtags